Updated on June 25, 2025 by Angelika

 • Take a boat ride in the Neuseenland just outside Leipzig, where the remaining holes of the open-cast lignite mine have been transformed into a unique recreational landscape with 19 lakes.

-8. Lübeck: Brick Gothic, Nobel Prize Winners and Baltic Sea Breeze
+Lübeck (Schleswig-Holstein): Brick Gothic, Nobel Prize winner and Baltic Sea breeze

-Lübeck - Holstentor - View from the land side - angiestravelroutes.com
+Lübeck - Holstentor and Petrikirche - View from Holstentorplatz - angiestravelroutes.com

 Lübeck took my heart by storm on my very first visit.
 Sea, literature, brick Gothic and marzipan - I find this quartet simply irresistible.
 I went there twice during a week's vacation on the Baltic Sea and will definitely be back.